EskedarT/S1-S2_Transformer/README.md

 ## Usage

 To train a model, the user needs to provide an area of interest in GEE geometry format and run the prepare_data.ipynb first to prepare the training datasets.
-It is assumed the user has access to a Google Cloud Storage buckets.
+It is assumed the user has access to a Google Cloud Storage bucket.
 Time series smoothing using a moving median filter is implemented to smoothen both Sentinel-1 and Sentinel-2 time series.
 The user can select the smoothing interval in the params dictionary.

 The script is provided in a jupyter notebook format.
 This should make it easier for users to run the code in Google colab without worrying about software dependencies.